68 To A Fraction

 • Q: Are there any other methods to convert percentages to fractions?

 A: While the methods described above are the most common and straightforward, other methods might exist depending on the specific context or complexity of the percentage.
-However, the fundamental principle remains the same: represent the percentage as a fraction over 100 and simplify.
+Still, the fundamental principle remains the same: represent the percentage as a fraction over 100 and simplify.

 Conclusion